• Home

 Plant a real garden

-Finally, you can also encourage pretend play about gardening by planting a real garden with your children.
+Finally, you can also encourage pretend play gardening by planting a real garden with your children.
 This will give them a chance to see how plants grow and learn about the different stages of plant development.
 It will also give them a sense of pride and accomplishment as they watch their real plants grow and flourish.

 Not everyone is able to get into gardening right away: it may be your weather or even the place you live.
 Pretend play is an excellent way to help children learn about plants, nature, and the environment until they can actually do the real thing.
 It can also help them develop important skills such as observation, patience, environmental awareness, creativity, responsibility, and independence.